tcwan/nxos-armdebug/guides/Eclipse-Docker-setup.md

 To build NxOS-Armdebug applications using the Docker image, the Project setting must be updated.
 Select the Project folder in the "Project Explorer", then choose the "Project->Properties" menu item.

 In the Project Properties dialog, select "C/C++ Build->Settings", and click on the "Build Inside Docker Image" checkbox in the Container Settings tab (this should be visible if you've installed the Eclipse Docker Tooling plugin correctly).
-Don't worry if you don't see the toolchain tab
+Don't worry if you don't see the "Toolchains" or "Devices" tab, these are used by the Eclipse Embedded/GNU MCU package, which is not needed for NxOS-Armdebug.

 Type the correct image name, either `arm-eabi` if you have tagged the docker image, or else `tcwan/arm-none-eabi-gnutools` for the full image name.